axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 * [ ] If you created a new page, make sure that it uses one of the [templates](./templates.md).
 * [ ] Make sure that screenshots and diagrams are stored in the `assets` directory in the category where the Markdown file is.
 * [ ] Compare your PR's output in the preview environment to confirm that the output matches the source and that everything is rendering as expected.
 Look out for typos, issues with lists and tables, or content that doesn't follow the style guide.
 * [ ] Ensure technical accuracy of the content.
-Try to test your procedures and run all commands by yourself.
+Try to test your tasks and run all commands by yourself.
 * [ ] Run [Vale](#run-vale) in your Markdown files to check adherence to the [style guide](./style-guide.md).
 * [ ] Spot and fix any grammar and spelling errors.
 Vale might not highlight those.
 * [ ] If there are any failing checks in your PR, such as broken links, troubleshoot them until they're passing.